Eptwalabha/template-nokiajam/README.md

 ## Change the resolution of your game window

 Because the SubViewport `Screen` will be rendered directly in `NokiaShader`.
-You can set the resolution directly in your project's settings.
+You can set the size of the game window directly in your project's settings.

 > 💡: You can resize the `NokiaShader` however you like.
 For example: you can scale it down and place a background image of a nokia 3310 behind it.